 Can I count birds that fly overhead?

-What if I make a mistake when entering my checklist?
+What if I make a mistake when entering my count?

-You can easily fix any mistakes before you submit your checklist.
-Please refer to FAQ ‘How do I delete birds from my checklist’ (below).
+You can easily fix any mistakes before you submit your counts.
+Please refer to FAQ ‘How do I delete birds from my count?’ (below).

-How do I delete birds from my checklist?
+How do I delete birds from my counts?

 What if I know the name of the bird and I can’t find it in the field guide?